-On April 30, 2014, we initiated a voluntary field corrective action of our MGuard Prime to address the issue of stent retention following reports of MGuard Prime stent dislodgements.
-These reported dislodgements have primarily occurred during the preparation of the MGuard Prime, upon removal of the protective sleeve or during withdrawal of the MGuard Prime into the guide catheter.
-To address this problem, we subsequently modified our manufacturing process of MGuard Prime stents in order to improve stent retention and performance.
-On June 18, 2014, we received approval from the European regulatory agency to resume the manufacturing of the MGuard Prime stent with a modified stent securement process.
-We also received approval to modify and re-deploy existing MGuard Prime stents that have been returned to us by clinical and commercial sites worldwide.
+On April 30, 2014, we initiated a voluntary field corrective action of our MGuard Prime EPS to address the issue of stent retention following reports of MGuard Prime EPS stent dislodgements.
+These reported dislodgements primarily occurred during the preparation of the MGuard Prime EPS, upon removal of the protective sleeve or during withdrawal of the MGuard Prime EPS into the guide catheter.
+To address this problem, we subsequently modified our manufacturing process of MGuard Prime EPS stents in order to improve stent retention and performance.
+We received approvals from the European regulatory agency and the U.S. Food and Drug Administration to resume the manufacturing of the MGuard Prime EPS stent with a modified stent securement process on June 18, 2014 and October 23, 2014, respectively.
+We also received approval to modify and re-deploy existing MGuard Prime EPS stents that had been returned to us by clinical and commercial sites worldwide.
 All returned inventory has been modified and returned to direct hospital customers and the majority of our distributor partners, who have begun shipping modified product back into hospital accounts.
-We began shipping products to new customers in our direct markets in Western Europe in October 2014 and intend to complete the full re-launch of MGuard Prime in 2015.
-The voluntary field corrective action had an adverse impact on both the commercial and clinical activities relating to the MGuard Prime in the three months ended June 30, 2014.
-For the three months ended June 30, 2014, our total revenue was \$193,000, as compared to total revenue of \$1.5 million for the three months ended March 31, 2014.
-As a result of the voluntary field corrective action, we also suspended enrollment in our MASTER II trial (defined below), which had been previously launched to support our investigational device exemption (IDE) application for MGuard Prime with the U.S. Food and Drug Administration, pending a review by the U.S. Food and Drug Administration of the manufacturing improvements to the MGuard Prime EPS.
+We began shipping products to new customers in our direct markets in Western Europe in late September 2014 and intend to complete the full re-launch of MGuard Prime EPS in 2015.

+As a result of the voluntary field corrective action, we suspended enrollment in our MASTER II trial (defined below), which had been previously launched to support our investigational device exemption (IDE) application for MGuard Prime EPS with the U.S. Food and Drug Administration, pending a review by the U.S. Food and Drug Administration of the manufacturing improvements to the MGuard Prime EPS.
 The U.S. Food and Drug Administration approved the re-commencement of the MASTER II trial in October 2014.

-Notwithstanding the U.S. Food and Drug Administration's approval to re-commence enrollment of the MASTER II trial, in light of current market conditions moving toward the use of drug-eluting stents over bare-metal stents, we elected not to resume enrollment in the MASTER II trial.
+Notwithstanding the U.S. Food and Drug Administration's approval to re-commence enrollment of the MASTER II trial, in light of current market conditions moving toward the use of drug-eluting stents over baremetal stents, we elected not to resume enrollment in the MASTER II trial.
 As a result of this change, the MASTER II trial will no longer be a U.S. Food and Drug registration trial.
 We intend to devote many of the resources originally planned for the MASTER II trial toward developing a drug-eluting stent coronary product incorporating our MicroNet mesh.